kimchirichie/top3sanfrancisco/_posts/2019-12-14-top-brunch-spots-in-san-francisco.md

 splash: /assets/images/top-brunch-spots/zazie-brunch.jpg
 ---

-If youre in San Francisco, you better do it right - by brunching with friends.
+If you're in San Francisco, you better do it right - by brunching with friends.
 If you want to do San Francisco right, check three hidden brunch venues in San Francisco:

 Nopa
 ----